psdwizzard/Lora-Toolkit/README.md

 Steps:
 1. **Select Directory**:
    - Click **Browse** to choose the folder containing your `.txt` files (tags).
+   - The tool will process all `.txt` files in the selected directory and its subfolders.
 2. **Enter Text to Remove**:
    - Input the word or phrase you want to remove from all tags.
 3. **Execute**:
    - Click **Go Burr** to start the cleaning process.
-   - The specified text will be removed from all `.txt` files in the directory.
+   - The specified text will be removed from all `.txt` files in the directory and its subfolders.

 ### Add Trigger Word